AGNC-Lab/Quad/README.md

 ## Pre-flight routine

 * Plug in the joystick to the PC
-* Start vicon system in the Vicon computer.
+* Start Vicon system in the Vicon computer.
 If you don't know how to do it, ask anyone around.
 * Copy the file 'vicon.launch' from Quad/ros/vicon_bridge into the folder /catkin_ws/src/vicon_bridge/launch
-* Run ros stuff:
+* Run ROS nodes:
 ```shell
 roslaunch vicon_bridge vicon.launch
 ```
-* make sure vicon data is being broadcasted to the correct topic.
+* make sure Vicon data is being broadcast to the correct topic.
 You should see data from the quad if you run:
 ```shell
 rostopic echo /vicon/Quad1/Quad1
 ```
-Observation: You don't need to see vicon data if you don't need to fly in position control mode.
-Still, you have to run the previous vicon.launch file.
+Observation: You don't need to see Vicon data if you don't need to fly in position control mode.
+Still, you have to run the previous icon.launch file.
 * run the flight software in the terminal where you are ssh's into the quad:

 ```shell